-MODE: In the SINGLE EVENT Modus, the actions (collect or move to waste) of the fraction collector at a certain point of time can be defined, while the mode PEAK RECOGNITION reacts to the detector signal and executes pre-set actions (collecting, recycling, moving to waste) if given conditions are met.
+MODE: In the SINGLE EVENT modus, the actions (collect or move to waste) of the fraction collector at a certain point of time can be defined, while the mode PEAK RECOGNITION reacts to the detector signal and executes pre-set actions (collecting, recycling, moving to waste) if given conditions are met.
 The parameters are valid until another line with other parameters is executed from the fractionation table.
 If no other line is available, the conditions apply to the entire run.
 In the mode PEAK RECOGNITION, every newly detected peak according to the defined thresholds (see Parameters option below) will be collected in the next empty vial.

-The NEXT empty vial is defined as the next not used vial, seen from vial position 1, not from the current collection position.
+The NEXT empty vial is either defined as the next not used vial, seen from vial position 1, or the next not used vial from the current collection position.
+This can be defined int the ADVANCED... menu.
 With the action COLLECT TO, a vial position may be reserved in the mode SINGLE EVENT.
 In this position, there is no collection via NEXT because a vial is not free.
 It is skipped as if it was the next vial.
-The display and the possibilities of the following settings depend on the selected mode:
+The display and the possibilities of the following settings depend on the selected mode.

-It is highly recommended to insert the following line into the program at the end of the run time (defined in the tab Measurement) with Mode: Single Event; Event: Unconditional; Parameters: Waste.
-This line causes the valve to switch the fraction collector to Waste at the end of a run.
+It is highly recommended to insert the following line into the program at the end of the run time (defined in the tab MEASUREMENT) with mode: SINGLE EVENT; EVENT: UNCONDITIONAL; PARAMETERS: WASTE.
+This line causes the valve to switch the fraction collector to waste at the end of a run.
 If a fraction has been collected close to the end of a run, it may happen that the fraction collector continues to collect after the run has ended.